 Jamie is a psychologist, mindfulness teacher, college professor & writer.
 She is dedicated to healing, truth, and creating a just and inclusive world.

-Her blog, Uprooting Supremacy, chronicles her exploration of the roots of white supremacy culture and her journey with power, social inequity, & mindfulness.
+Her blog, Kindness Redefined, chronicles her exploration of deep versions of kindness & respect as a lens on power, social inequity, & mindfulness.